baskarsaraswathy/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm

 1. Import the required library and read the dataframe.

-2.Write a function computeCost to generate the cost function.
+2. Write a function computeCost to generate the cost function.

-3.Perform iterations og gradient steps with learning rate.
+3. Perform iterations og gradient steps with learning rate.

-4.Plot the Cost function using Gradient Descent and generate the required graph.
+4. Plot the Cost function using Gradient Descent and generate the required graph.

 ## Program:
 ```
 /*

 Program to implement the linear regression using gradient descent.
 Developed by: BASKAR J
 RegisterNumber: 212223040025